cognitedata/reveal/react-components/src/architecture/base/README.md

 - **BaseView**: Represents a abstract base view class that provides common functionality for all types of views.
 This does not have any dependency to three.js and can be used in other types of views as well.

 - **ThreeView**: Represents an abstract base class for a Three.js view in the application.
 It adds basicly 2 things: Concept of bounding box and a pointer to the renderTarget (viewer).
 The bounding box is a lazy calculation.
-The reeason for this object is that we sometimes can have a view without and Object3D, for instance if a view manipulates another view, for instance a texture on a surface.
+The reeason for this object is that we sometimes can have a view without any `Object3D`, for instance if a view manipulates another view, for instance a texture on a surface.

-- **GroupThreeView**: Represents an abstract base class for a Three.js view where it holds a pointer to a Group object.
-This object is the root of the Object3D's that can be added to the view.
-The most important method is addChildren() to be overridden.
+- **GroupThreeView**: Represents an abstract base class for a Three.js view where it holds a pointer to a `THREE.Group` object.
+This object is the root of the `Object3D`'s that can be added to the view.
+The most important method is a`sddChildren()` to be overridden.
 Here the children of the group should be added.
 The class will administrate the group and the children, and perform a lazy creation of these automatically.
-In the code all views are inherited from GroupThreeView.
+In the code all views are inherited from `GroupThreeView`.

 ### architecture/base/domainObjectHelpers